Medically reviewed by Drugs.com. Last updated on Jun 17, 2020.

 Refer to adult dosing.

-Children 6 to 11 years: Initial: One inhalation (42 mcg) in each nostril twice daily (total dose: 168 mcg daily); if response inadequate, may increase to 2 inhalations (84 mcg) in each nostril twice daily (total dose: 336 mcg daily); once adequate control is achieved, decreased to 1 inhalation (42 mcg) in each nostril twice daily (total dose: 168 mcg daily)
+Children 6 to <12 years: Initial: 1 spray (42 mcg) per nostril twice daily (total dose: 168 mcg daily); if response inadequate, may increase to 2 sprays (84 mcg) per nostril twice daily (total dose: 336 mcg daily); once symptoms are adequately controlled, decrease dose to 1 spray (42 mcg) per nostril twice daily (total dose: 168 mcg daily).

 Beconase AQ: Shake well prior to each use.
 Prior to initial use, prime pump 6 times (or until fine spray appears); repeat priming if product not used for ≥7 days.
 Spray in nostril(s); avoid spraying in eyes or mouth.
 Nasal applicator and dust cap may be washed in warm water and dry thoroughly.